 We have all experienced cramps in some way or the other at various points in our life.
-The sudden jerk in the leg while running, the stretch in your leg muscles while doing a dead-lift in the gym or the pain while stretching our body out and feeling a sudden pull.
-Now when we refer to cramps, we usually remember only the muscle pulls that too especially in the legs while running or so.
-Let us first understand what cramps are, as they are not just limited to that.
+The sudden jerk in the leg while running, the stretch in your leg muscles while doing a dead-lift in the gym, or the pain while stretching your body out and feeling a sudden pull.
+Let us first review what cramps are, as they are not just limited to that.

 What are cramps?

 A muscle cramp is a sudden and involuntary contraction of one or more of your muscles.
 Now, this can happen in any way, like a temporary paralysis of muscles from overuse, sharp abdominal pain, persistent and most intense though dull lower abdominal pain associated with dysmenorrhea, or menstrual pain in the abdomen.
 All of these are various types of cramps that we feel at times.

 Compression of your nerves from problems such as a spinal cord injury or a pinched nerve in the neck or back

 Low levels of electrolytes such as magnesium, potassium, or calcium in the body

 Not enough blood circulation to your muscles